New Brunswick Income Tax Calculator 2026: From Gross Pay to Take-Home Income

-Estimate your 2026 New Brunswick income taxes at no cost by entering your gross pay, frequency, and any RRSP contributions or tax credits in our calculator.
-The tool instantly breaks down federal and provincial taxes, CPP, EI, and your final net pay.
+Estimate your 2026 New Brunswick income taxes at no cost by entering your gross pay, frequency, and any RRSP contributions or other eligible deductions from taxable income in our calculator.
+The tool instantly breaks down federal and provincial taxes, CPP, EI, and your final take-home pay.

 Overall, New Brunswick has four provincial tax rates: 9.40% on the first $52,333 of taxable income, increasing to 19.50% on income over $193,861.
 When combined with federal rates, your marginal tax rate on regular income can reach as high as 52.50%.
 Keep in mind that mistakes such as forgetting the CPP2, not reporting all income on Line 15000, or using the wrong BPA can leave you with a surprise balance owing or an unclaimed refund.